 '''

-%geom UseSOSCF false # switches the converger to SOSCF

-after the first point.
-SOSCF may

-converge better than DIIS if the

-starting orbitals are good.

-default = false

-ReducePrint true # reduce printout after the first

-point default=true

-the initial guess can be changed after the first

 point.
 The default is MORead.
 The MO's of the previous point will in many cases be a very good guess

 for the next point.
 In some cases however, you may

 want to be more conservative and use a general guess.

-OptGuess

-= OneElec; # the one electron matrix
+OptGuess = OneElec; # the one electron matrix

+= Hueckel; # the one electron matrix

 = Hueckel; # the extended Hueckel guess

-= PAtom;

-the PAtom guess
+= PAtom; # the PAtom guess

-= Pmodel

-the PModel guess
+= Pmodel # the PModel guess

 = MORead; # MO's of the prev. point (default)

 end

 '''